Bridging Nations,

 Programme Overview

-The University Connect Programme commenced through AusInd Bridge Foundation (AIBF)'s partnerships with Sri Sri University, KIIT University, and other national-level institutions, including Jagran Lakecity University, to strengthen academic engagement and collaboration between Australian and Indian higher education institutions.
+The University Connect Programme commenced through AusInd Bridge Foundation (AIBF)'s partnerships with Sri Sri University, KIIT University, and other national-level institutions, including Jagran Lakecity University.

 Sri Sri University